What is Stress?

-This force can be resolved into two perpendicular components
+This force can be resolved into two perpendicular components:

-The component of force acting along the plane of the area is called tangential force and is denoted by δFt.Normal and Tangential Forces on a SurfaceWhen they are expressed as force per unit area they are called as normal stress and tangential stress respectively.
-The tangential stress is also called shear stress.
+The component of force acting along the plane of the area is called tangential force and is denoted by δFt.Normal and Tangential Forces on a SurfaceWhen they are expressed as force per unit area, they are called normal stress and tangential stress respectively.
+Tangential stress is also called shear stress.

 Definition of Fluid

 A fluid is a substance that deforms continuously in the face of tangential or shear stress, irrespective of the magnitude of shear stress.
 This continuous deformation under the application of shear stress constitutes a flow.

 If a shear stress τ is applied at any location in a fluid, the element 011' which is initially at rest, will move to 022', then to 033'.
 Further, it moves to 044' and continues to move in a similar fashion.

-In other words, the tangential stress in a fluid body depends on velocity of deformation and vanishes as this velocity approaches zero.
+- In other words, the tangential stress in a fluid body depends on the velocity of deformation and vanishes as this velocity approaches zero.

 Distinction Between Solid and FluidDeformation of a Solid Body

 Concept of Continuum